paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 90

-**Texto original:**
-A company is using a SQL database to store movie data that is publicly accessible.
-The database runs on an Amazon RDS Single-AZ DB instance.
-A script runs queries at random intervals each day to record the number of new movies that have been added to the database.
-The script must report a final total during business hours.

-**Tradução:**
 Uma empresa usa um banco de dados SQL para armazenar dados de filmes acessíveis publicamente.
 O banco de dados está em uma instância Amazon RDS Single-AZ.
 Um script executa consultas aleatórias todos os dias para registrar o número de novos filmes adicionados ao banco de dados.

 **Resposta correta:**